akgup/appiumwebapp/README.md

 # appiumwebapp
 Contains demo of automating mobile web app using appium using java, testNg, Maven on android real device.
-Test i ran on Redmi3S prime with andorid version 6.0 on chrome browser.
+Test was on Redmi3S prime with andorid version 6.0 on chrome browser.
+For rerporting i have used.
+ReportNg

 -------------Scenarios I have automatd are below----------- VerifyPhoneNumberFormatError